onedata/onedata-acceptance/tests/gui/README.md

 ## Running tests using a locally installed testing toolkit

-Acceptance tests using selenium (GUI, Mixed) can be run with `--local` flag to use the locally installed testing toolkit.
+Acceptance tests using Selenium (GUI, Mixed) can be run with `--local` flag to use the locally installed testing toolkit.

 Running test this way greatly helps with debug because you can observe the test